-If a transthoracic echocardiogram doesn’t produce the definitive images, your doctor may recommend a transesophageal echocardiogram.
+If a transthoracic echocardiogram doesn’t produce definitive images, your doctor may recommend a transesophageal echocardiogram.
 In this procedure, a much smaller transducer is guided through a thin, flexible tube in your mouth and down your throat.
-(Your throat will be numbed to make this procedure easier.)
+Your throat will be numbed to make this procedure easier.

 This tube is guided through your esophagus (the tube that connects your throat to your stomach).
-With the transducer behind your heart, your doctor can get a better view of any problems.
+Your doctor can get a better view of any problems with the transducer behind your heart.

-Stress echocardiogram uses a traditional transthoracic echocardiogram, but it is done after exercise or in tandem with medication to make your heart beat faster.
-This allows your doctor to check how your heart performs under stress.
+Stress echocardiogram uses a traditional transthoracic echocardiogram.
+However, it’s done after exercise or in tandem with medication to make your heart beat faster.
+This allows your doctor to test how your heart performs under stress.

 A three-dimensional echocardiogram uses either transesophageal or transthoracic echocardiography to create a 3-D image of your heart.
 This involves multiple images from different angles.
-It is used to diagnose heart problems in children or prior to heart valve surgery.
+It’s used prior to heart valve surgery or to diagnose heart problems in children.

-Fetal echocardiography is done on an expectant mother sometime during weeks 18 to 22 of pregnancy.
+A fetal echocardiography is used on expectant mothers sometime during weeks 18 to 22 of pregnancy.
 The transducer is placed over the woman’s belly to check the fetus for heart problems.
-As the test doesn’t use radiation (such as X-rays), the test is considered safe for the unborn child.
+The test is considered safe for an unborn child because it doesn’t use radiation (unlike X-rays).

 A transthoracic echocardiogram carries no risk.
-There is a chance for slight discomfort—like pulling off a Band-Aid—when the electrodes are removed from your skin.
+There is a chance for slight discomfort — similar to pulling off a Band-Aid — when the electrodes are removed from your skin.

-For a transesophageal echocardiogram, there is a rare chance the tube may scrape the side of your esophagus, causing irritation.
-The most common side effect is a sore throat or feeling a bit funny because of the sedative used in the procedure.
+There’s a rare chance the tube used in a transesophageal echocardiogram may scrape the side of your esophagus and cause irritation.
+The most common side effect is a sore throat or feeling a bit funny due to the sedative used in the procedure.

-In a stress echocardiogram, the medication or exercise used to get your heart rate up could cause an irregular heartbeat temporarily.
-Major risks are reduced because the activity and medication are done under supervision.
+The medication or exercise used to get your heart rate up in a stress echocardiogram could temporarily cause an irregular heartbeat.
+The risk of a serious reaction is reduced because the procedure — including the physical activity and medication — are supervised.

 A transthoracic echocardiogram requires no special preparation.

-If you undergo a transesophageal echocardiogram, you may be instructed to fast for a few hours before the test.
-This is required in order to prevent you from vomiting during the test.
+If you undergo a transesophageal echocardiogram, your doctor may instruct you to fast for a few hours before the test.
+This is to prevent you from vomiting during the test.
 You also may not be able to drive for a few hours after the test due to the sedatives.

 If your doctor has ordered a stress echocardiogram, wear clothes and shoes that are comfortable to exercise in.